HandsOnDataViz/book/docs/HandsOnDataViz.md

-mention at the top there are more options than points; DECIDE if this sample data about Nigerian airports is the best fit, since it’s great to have international examples but unsure if Shapefile-to-CSV transormation makes sense here, as new users probably need to tool to geocode their data.
+mention at the top there are more options than points; DECIDE if this sample data about Nigerian airports is the best fit, since it’s great to have international examples but unsure if Shapefile-to-CSV transormation makes sense here, as new users probably need the tool to geocode their data.

 [My Maps](https://www.google.com/maps/about/mymaps/) is Google’s service